d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     return (bbox_offset, bbox_mask, class_labels)
 ```

 Below we demonstrate a detailed example.
-We define ground-truth bounding boxes for the cat and dog in the read image, where the first element is category (0 for dog, 1 for cat) and the remaining four elements are the $x, y$ axis coordinates at top-left corner and $x, y$ axis coordinates at lower-right corner (the value range is between 0 and 1).
+We define ground-truth bounding boxes for the cat and dog in the read image, where the first element is class (0 for dog, 1 for cat) and the remaining four elements are the $x, y$ axis coordinates at top-left corner and $x, y$ axis coordinates at lower-right corner (the value range is between 0 and 1).
 Here, we construct five anchor boxes to be labeled by the coordinates of the upper-left corner and the lower-right corner, which are recorded as $A_0, \ldots, A_4$, respectively (the index in the program starts from 0).
 First, draw the positions of these anchor boxes and the ground-truth bounding boxes in the image.

 ```{.python .input}
 #@tab all